reza00farjam/rjdl/README.md

 ------

-* the **video** attribute can be used to download *music videos* or *rj-tv shows*. it takes *two arguments*. first one is *url* of your video, and the second argument is *quality* of the video that is set to *hq*  by default but you can change it to *lq* or *hd*. it returns video info, direct download link if you want to download it with download manager apps, and at the end starts to download the video.
+* the **video** attribute can be used to download *music videos* or *rj-tv shows*. it takes *two arguments*, first one is *url* of your video and the second argument is *quality* of the video that is set to *hq*  by default but you can change it to *lq* or *hd*. it returns video info, direct download link if you want to download it with download manager apps, and finally starts to download the video.
 sample code:

 ```python